 As the urbanization processes accelerate, the land area transforms into highways and residential communities.
 While available farming land becomes inaccessible, farmers lose their capacity to cultivate plants and breed livestock.
 Therefore, it’s expected food value will grow up.

 Climate changes push farmers to adjust to new conditions

-Weather conditions play a crucial role in crops cultivation.
+Weather conditions play a crucial role in crop cultivation.
 However, as forecasts are constantly inaccurate, farmers can barely control climate change.

-Dry ground checks crops growth, while wet conditions cause rotting, and hot weather leads to plants withering.
+Dry ground checks crop growth, while wet conditions cause rotting, and hot weather leads to plants withering.
 Severe early or late frosts cause great crop losses.
-Natural disasters like earthquakes, droughts, landslides, floods affect not only one harvest but have a long-term impact.
+Natural disasters like earthquakes, droughts, landslides, and floods affect not only one harvest but have a long-term impact.

 Technologies like IoT help farmers adapt to climate change, using more accurate tools for weather forecasting.
 They can process a large amount of information about crop seasons in a certain region and in such a way provide farmers with long-term weather forecasts.

 Agro-industry faces a hard choice on how to supply the growing population with food and meet consumers’ expectations

 In developed countries, people aspire to get food of higher quality.
 Society also expects farmers to reduce their environmental impacts and minimize chemical pesticide usage.
 To meet the demand, farmers have to adjust approaches to make their products eco-friendly and thereby attractive to consumers.

 In developing countries, the situation radically differs.
 As their population is actively growing, farmers require to reinvent their activities to feed more people.
 It’s an issue of global importance.
 The UN estimates that the world population will reach 8.5 billion by 2030.
 So global food production should increase as well.